 Results are shown in Table 2 Panel A. We find that importer mobility shocks affected the three types of goods similarly.
 Importantly, the theoretical prediction of not having an impact on import prices holds for all of them.
 Again, this suggests that Colombian demand is small on average from the suppliers' perspective.
 However, the impact of exporter mobility differs across types of goods.
-The coefficient estimate on intermediate goods is very similar both in signs and in magnitude to the baseline specification.
-This is not the case in the case of consumer goods, where we only observe an impact on prices but not quantities.
+The coefficient estimate on intermediate goods is very similar both in signs and in magnitude to the baseline specification.27 This is not the case in the case of consumer goods, where we only observe an impact on prices but not quantities.
 One possibility is that the potential heterogeneity in the elasticity of substitution for consumer goods may be attenuating this coefficient estimate.
 Finally, exporter mobility only affected capital goods imports through quantities and not prices, potentially reflecting a higher degree of price stickiness in this type of good.

-&lt;sup>26Note that the number of observations is not the same in Columns (1)-(3) and Columns (4)-(6) since not all product-specific bilateral flows happened in both the current period and the pre-period.
+$^{^{26}}$ Note that the number of observations is not the same in Columns (1)-(3) and Columns (4)-(6) since not all product-specific bilateral flows happened in both the current period and the pre-period.
 We confirm that when we estimate Columns (1)-(3) without pre-trend controls and with the same sample of observations, we get very similar results to the baseline.

-We also explore if mobility shocks affected the demand and supply of medical products differently given the nature of the shock.
-Since the importer mobility changes directly reflect the severity of the Covid outbreak on the demand side, a reduction in mobility should be associated with increased demand for Covid-related medical products.
+We also explore if mobility shocks affected the demand and supply of medical products differently given the nature of the shock.28 Since the importer mobility changes directly reflect the severity of the Covid outbreak on the demand side, a reduction in mobility should be associated with increased demand for Covid-related medical products.
 This is what we find in Table 2 Panel B. When we interact the change in log importer mobility with the dummy for medical goods, we see a statistically significant negative coefficient.
 Note, however, that the overall effects of importer mobility change on medical goods demand are still positive, suggesting that the income effect is still strong with this type of good.
-We also find a large elasticity of substitution for medical goods are likely to be homogeneous (within their product category).
+We also find a large elasticity of substitution for medical goods compared to non-medical goods, and this is likely to be driven by the fact that medical goods are likely to be homogeneous (within their product category).29